hbivnm/hbivnm-tf2-config/README.md

 ### Available DirectX levels
 The following are the available DirectX levels supported by the game:

-- `80` - DirectX 8.0
+- DirectX 8.0 - `80`
-- `81` - DirectX 8.1
+- DirectX 8.1 - `81`
-- `90` - DirectX 9.0
+- DirectX 9.0 - `90`
-- `95` - DirectX 9.5
+- DirectX 9.5 - `95`
-- `98` - DirectX 9.8
+- DirectX 9.8 - `98`
+- DirectX 9+ - `100`

-DirectX 8 gives more frames but worse looking graphics.
+DirectX 8 gives generally **more frames** but **worse looking graphics**.

-DirectX 9 gives less frames but better looking graphics.
+DirectX 9 gives generally **less frames** but **better looking graphics**.

-### Tutorial
-1. Add launch option `-dxlevel XX` (`XX` - desired DX level).
+### How to force set a default DirectX level
+1. Open Steam
-2. Launch the game fully.
+2. Go to the "Library"
-3. Close the game.
-4. Remove the launch option you added (`-dxlevel XX`).
-5. Done!
+3. Right-click "Team Fortress 2"
+4. Select "Properties..." from the menu
+5. In the "Launch Options" input field, type one of the DirectX levels available (ex. `-dxlevel 100`)
+6. Start Team Fortress 2 and let it fully launch
+7. Close Team Fortress 2
+8. Repeat steps 2, 3, 4
+9. In the "Launch Options" input field, remove the previously added launch option (ex. `-dxlevel 100`)

 ## NVIDIA Profile Inspector / LOD Tweak
 You can alter the LOD (level of detail) bias so all textures render using their low resolution variants, this might give you an increase in performance for low-end systems and might be worth checking out.